viktorErasmusHogeschool/artificial-intelligence/README.md

 4) **python-server**

     The code of this directory is just a reproduction of the code on the server-side.
-While not being used directly on the player's side, it allow to illustrate how the two parties communicate.
+While not being used directly on the player's side, it allows to illustrate how the two parties communicate.
 In particular, the server works as follows:
     - A global game instance is created on the server side;
     - An artificial player is automatically added to the game;
     - Players can connect to this server using sockets;